DJI-Mobile-SDK-Tutorials/Android-FPVDemo/README.md

 ![registerSuccess](./Images/registerSuccess.png)

-> **Important:** Please check if the "armeabi-v7a" lib folder has been added to your jnLibs folder in **dJISDKLib** successfully before testing resgistering the app.
+> **Important:** Please check if the "armeabi-v7a", "arm64-v8a" and "x86" lib folders has been added to your jnLibs folder in **dJISDKLib** successfully before testing resgistering the app.
 >
 > ![armeabi](./Images/armeabi.png)
 >